LGBTQ radio: United States

 In 1956, Pacifica Radio became the first known listener-sponsored non-commercial American radio network to allow openly LGBTQ individuals airtime.

 Lesbian radio projects primarily grew out of the feminist movement and its forays into radio.
 One of the nation's earliest LGBTQ radio programs was Lesbian Nation (1972-1973), an interview show created by Martha Shelley, a member of the Daughters of Bilitis and the Gay Liberation Front.

 The 2000s saw a rise in LGBTQ radio programming in a corporate context.
-Clear Channel Radio launched a number of subcarrier stations for their Pride Radio in 2006 and 2007, including in Chicago, Dallas, Los Angeles, Miami, and San Francisco.
+Clear Channel Radio launched a number of digital subchannels for its Pride Radio in 2006 and 2007, including in Chicago, Dallas, Los Angeles, Miami, and San Francisco.